phuongdo/gflownet-blog/README.md

 ### Why this blog?

-recommendation system - CocCoc, and a mobile app).
-All the questions come to me: How do we build a system that can generate diverse and high-quality recommendations for users?
-How do we balance exploration and exploitation in online recommendations?
-And the final question is, how do we engage users to make them addicted to the system (like TikTok, YouTube, Netflix)?
+I have been working for years on recommendation systems (AdNetwork-VCC, content recommendation system - CocCoc, and a mobile app).
+All the questions come to me:

+- How do we build a system that can generate diverse and high-quality recommendations for users?
+- How do we balance exploration and exploitation in online recommendations?
+- And the final question is, how do we engage users to make them addicted to the system (like TikTok, YouTube, Netflix)?

 While working as a researcher at Torilab (a Japanese tech company based in Hanoi), I had the opportunity to research graph-based recommendations.
-This is largely based on the theory implemented from the GitHub repository (GFN4Rec - https://github.com/CharlieMat/GFN4Rec), and I want to share the basic concepts of the GFN and how to build an online recommendation system using the GFN.
+This is largely based on the theory implemented from the GitHub repository (GFN4Rec - https://github.com/CharlieMat/GFN4Rec).
+They showed that the GFN can generate diverse and high-quality recommendations for users.
+However, the implementation is quite complex, and a lot of people have difficulty understanding the basic concepts of the GFN. and I want to share the basic concepts of the GFN and how to build an online recommendation system using the GFN.

 ### Introduction

 Recommender systems are ubiquitous in digital ecosystems, from e-commerce platforms to content streaming services.
 Traditional recommendation approaches often focus on static policies, but Generative Flow Networks (GFN) provide a novel paradigm for modeling the sequential dynamics of user interactions.
 In this blog, we’ll explore the use of trained policies (e.g., SlateGFN_DB) for building an online recommendation prototype.
-We’ll cover key components like data environment setup, policy training, agent updates, and feedback loops, all while illustrating the process with visual aids, including github code repository.
+I'll cover key components like data environment setup, policy training, agent updates, and feedback loops, all while illustrating the process with visual aids, including github code repository.

 In this blogs I will cover the following topics: